 Pediatric cases consistent with serotonin syndrome have been reported after inadvertent oral overdoses of ondansetron (exceeding estimated ingestion of 5 mg/kg) in young children.
 Reported symptoms included somnolence, agitation, tachycardia, tachypnea, hypertension, flushing, mydriasis, diaphoresis, myoclonic movements, horizontal nystagmus, hyperreflexia, and seizure.
 Patients required supportive care, including intubation in some cases, with complete recovery without sequelae within 1 to 2 days.

-The active ingredient in Ondansetron Injection is ondansetron hydrochloride, a selective blocking agent of the serotonin 5-HT3 receptor type.
+The active ingredient in Ondansetron Injection, USP is ondansetron hydrochloride, a selective blocking agent of the serotonin 5-HT3 receptor type.
 Its chemical name is (±) 1, 2, 3, 9tetrahydro-9-methyl-3-[(2-methyl-1H-imidazol-1-yl)methyl]-4H-carbazol-4-one, monohydrochloride, dihydrate.
 It has the following structural formula:

 The empirical formula is C18H19N3O∙HCl∙2H2O, representing a molecular weight of 365.9.

 Ondansetron HCl is a white to off-white powder that is soluble in water and normal saline.